Skip to content

 The Technology: Sublimation

-As explained in our guide to Advanced Dehydration Technologies, freeze-drying involves freezing the fruit and then removing the ice as vapor in a vacuum (sublimation).
-A food technologist would highlight two key outcomes:
+Freeze-drying involves freezing the fruit and then removing the ice as vapor in a vacuum (sublimation).
+Food technologists highlight two key outcomes:

 1. Superior Nutrient Retention: The low-temperature process is much gentler on heat-sensitive vitamins (like Vitamin C) and antioxidants compared to conventional hot-air drying.